desarrolla2/Cache/README.md

 some cases, like with a long running script, this can be a problem.
 You can change this behaviour `ini_set('apc.use_request_time', false)`._

-### CacheFile
+### File

 Save the cache as file to on the filesystem.

 The file contains the TTL as well as the data.

 ``` php